Altanastor/gitex/README.md

 Part of the work can be commited in the current branch.
 We can comment and commit at the same time, using the next expression:

-- `git commit -am "new commit in the branch"
+- `git commit -am "new commit in the branch`

 ## Merge branch in master